MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-merge-table-command.md

 ## See also

-The `.alter` table command has similar functionality.
+Use the `.alter` table command when you wish to further redefine the table settings.
 For more information, see [.alter table](../management/alter-table-command.md).